 A study done in 2012 [1] found that there were about 1190 cases of knife-related injuries per day, with about 280 cases occurring in the kitchen with lacerations on fingers/hands.
-One can assume that those injuries were caused by cutting items on the chopping board and missing the object, resulting in wounds on the hand.
+Some of the injuries sustained by individuals in the kitchen are caused when they miss the vegetable while chopping it.